dashio-connect/python-dashio/README.md

 ## Guide

-This guide covers the **Dash** python library.
+This guide covers the **DashIO** python library.
 For information on the [***Dash***](https://dashio.io/dashboard) phone app please visit the website.

 ### Basics

-So what is **Dash**?
+So what is **DashIO**?
 It is a quick effortless way to connect your IoT device to your phone.
 It allows easy setup of controls such as Dials, Text Boxes, Maps, Graphs, Notifications..., from your Device.
 You can define the look and layout of the controls on your phone from your IoT device.
 There are three methods to connect to your phone tcp, mqtt, dash, and BLE.
 What's Dash then?
 Dash is a mqtt server with extra bits added in to allow you to send notifications, share your devices, and save your settings from your phone via the **Dash** app.

 Show me some code.